Come to a High School Admissions Family Workshop!

 - Visit a Family Welcome Center—find locations and hours:

-All students who applied in Round 1 will get a high school offer.
+All New York City students will get a high school offer.
 Whenever possible, students will get an offer to the highest possible choice from their application; when not, they will get an offer to a program close to their home and (if possible) reflecting their interests based on their application choices.

-In May and only at the end of Round 2, you can appeal your offer for specific hardship reasons.
+In May and only after Round 2 results are available, you can appeal your offer for specific hardship reasons.
 If necessary, speak to your school counselor for more information on this process.

 Plan for College and Careers